iggredible/Learn-Vim/ch27_vimscript_functions.md

 " returns "Yummy in my tummy"
 ```

-The variable `location` is the same as `l:location`.
-When you define a variable in a function, that variable is local to that function.
+In this context, the variable `location` is the same as `l:location`.
+When you define a variable in a function, that variable is *local* to that function.
+When a user sees `location`, it could easily be mistaken as a global variable.
 I prefer to be more verbose than not, so I prefer to put `l:` to indicate that this is a function variable.

-Vim has special variables with aliases that look like regular variables. `v:count` for example, has an alias of `count`.
-Calling `count` is the same as calling `v:count`.
-It is easy to accidentally use it.
+Another reason to use `l:count` is that Vim has special variables with aliases that look like regular variables. `v:count` is one example.
+It has an alias of `count`.
+In Vim, calling `count` is the same as calling `v:count`.
+It is easy to accidentally call one of those special variables.

 ```
 function!
 Calories()